Barclays in $94 million Euribor accord, other banks could follow

-NEW YORK (Reuters) - Barclays Plc agreed to pay $94 million to settle U.S. antitrust litigation by investors that accused 11 banks of conspiring to manipulate the benchmark European Interbank Offered Rate (Euribor) and related derivatives.
+NEW YORK, Nov 2 (Reuters) - Barclays Plc agreed to pay $94 million to settle U.S. antitrust litigation by investors that accused 11 banks of conspiring to manipulate the benchmark European Interbank Offered Rate (Euribor) and related derivatives.

 The London-based bank is the first defendant to settle, according to court papers filed late Friday in federal court in Manhattan.